 - How to create new zero-code Kiuwan rules

 First of all, you will need a suitable Kiuwan account for developing rules.

-Once you have a Kiuwan account, proceed to download Kiuwan Local Analyzer.
+Once you have a Kiuwan account, proceed to download Kiuwan Local Analyzer Deprecated.
 If you have already downloaded the analyzer, but you cannot find a development folder, please upgrade or reinstall the Kiuwan Local Analyzer.